 “Arghhhh!”
 Jason slammed the glove box shut.
-The kids were startled at the noise.
+The kids were startled by the noise.
 Jason heard a small gasp come from Suzu.

 “What?”
-He narrowed his eyes as he looked up to see Morrie in the mirror.
+Jason narrowed his eyes as he looked up to see Morrie in the rear-view mirror.
 “What did you say?”

-“It’s a 14-hour difference from Tokyo and Odyssey.
+“It’s a fourteen-hour time difference between Tokyo and Odyssey.
 Thought you might want to know that when you call.”